soc-ucsd/DeeP-LCC/README.md

 # Experimental Validation

 We carry out experimental validations on a miniature traffic platform.
+The complete video can be found on [(youtube link)](https://www.youtube.com/watch?v=ZZ2cWhapqpc).

-## A. Straight road experiments [(youtube link)](https://www.youtube.com/watch?v=ZZ2cWhapqpc)
+## A. Straight road experiments

 Case 1: all the vehicles are HDVs.
 <img src="docs/img/experiments_allHDVs.gif" align="center" width="90%"/>